sta210-sp20/website/content/syllabus.md

 #### Final Project (15%)

 The purpose of the project is to apply what you’ve learned throughout the semester to analyze an interesting data-based research question using regression.
-The project will be completed in teams, and each team will present their results during the final exam period, Wednesday, December 11, 9a - 12p. **You must complete the final project and present your work during the final exam period to pass the course.**
+The project will be completed in teams, and each team will present their results during the final exam period, Tuesday, April 28, 9a - 12p.  **Project presentations must be done during the specified period.**
 <br>
 <br>